danielkorzekwa/tennis-player-compare/doc/glicko2_tennis_skills/glicko2_tennis_skills.md

 * Total number of service points won by player B
 * Date and time of a tennis match

-Tennis skill is characterised by 3 numbers:
+Tennis skill is characterised by 4 variables:

 * Rating - Tennis skill presented on interval scale [2](#references).
 * Variance - Amount of uncertainty in a player rating.